kuzzleio/kuzzle/docs/plugins.md

 Function are called in chain.
 When the `callback()` function is called, the next function attached on the event is triggered.

-We can use pipes event when you want to modify or validate an object with a plugin.
+Pipes event are useful when you want to modify or validate an object with a plugin.

 ```js
 // Somewhere in Kuzzle